evillan0315/ai-planner/docs/OVERVIEW_ARCHITECTURE.md

 # Overview and Architecture

-This document provides a high-level overview of the `text-to-speech` frontend application's architecture, its core components, and how it interacts with the backend services.
+This document provides a high-level overview of the `ai-planner` frontend application's architecture, its core components, and how it interacts with the backend services.

 ## 1. High-Level Architecture

-The `text-to-speech` application is a modern Single-Page Application (SPA) built using React and Vite.
-It serves as the user interface for two primary functionalities:
+The `ai-planner` application is a modern Single-Page Application (SPA) built using React and Vite.
+It serves as the user interface for **AI Code Planning & Application**: generating and applying code modifications based on natural language prompts.
-1.  **Google Gemini Text-to-Speech (TTS) Generation**: Converting text into speech audio.
-2.  **AI Code Planning & Application**: Generating and applying code modifications based on natural language prompts.

 It operates as a client that communicates with a separate NestJS backend server (likely part of the same monorepo, e.g., `project-board-server`).